Indonesia Women's League

-The Liga 1 Putri (English: "Women's League 1"), is the top-flight women's football league in Indonesia.
-Supervised by the PSSI, the league is participated by ten clubs, with each side fielding a team in the Liga 1 men's league.
+The Indonesia Women's League (Liga Putri Indonesia) is the top-flight women's football league in Indonesia.
+Supervised by the PSSI and the I-League, the league is participated by clubs who each field a team in the Super League men's league.
 The league's inaugural season began on 5 October 2019.

 History

 On 25 July 2019, during a general assembly meeting with all Liga 1 club representative in Jakarta, Acting Chairperson of PSSI Iwan Budianto announced the formation of the new Liga 1 Putri.
 From 2006, the Pertiwi Cup was Indonesia's top women's association football competition.
 However compared to the Liga 1 Putri, the Pertiwi Cup was contested by Indonesian provincial selection teams and not by clubs.
 The league was formed as a means to aid the selection of players for the Indonesian women's national team and so that the competition between boys and girls is balanced.

 Ten teams out of 18 in 2019 Liga 1 teams announced their participation in the inaugural season of Liga 1 Putri: Persija, PSM, Persib, TIRA-Persikabo, Bali United, Arema, PSIS, Persipura, PSS, Persebaya.

+However, the Liga 1 women's competition then went on a seven-year hiatus.
+In July 2026, the top-flight women's competition was rebranded under the new official name Indonesia Women's League.
+The second season was initially planned for 2027, but the organizers later brought forward this season to 17 October 2026.

 Format

-There are 10 teams in the league, divided into two groups for the first round.
-In the first round, all groups play four-series home tournament with five matches for each series.
-The best two teams advance to semi-finals.
-Semi-finals and finals play home and away format.
+There are 6 teams in the league.
+In the first round, the teams play each other three times.
+The best four teams advance to semi-finals.